The Best 7 SaaS Pricing Models out there + Great Examples

 SaaS Pricing Model 1: Please-Commit Pricing

-Please-Commit Pricing is all about saving money. if you commit of course.
-Amazon’s Prime Service presents two prices to a regular customer.
-Price per month and Price per year.
+Please-Commit Pricing is all about saving money—if you commit, of course.
+Amazon’s Prime Service offers two pricing options to regular customers: a monthly price and an annual price.

 Pros Please-Commit Pricing